MRCollective/ChameleonForms/README.md

 [Find out more](http://chameleonforms.readthedocs.org/en/latest/why/) about why we created ChameleonForms and the advantages it gives you.

-The CI Server for this project is hosted at <http://ci.robdmoore.id.au:8010/>.
-It is hosted using a free license of [TeamCity Enterprise](https://www.jetbrains.com/teamcity/) thanks to the generous supprot of [Jetbrains](https://www.jetbrains.com/).

 Installing ChameleonForms
 -------------------------
 ChameleonForms is available via [NuGet](http://www.nuget.org/packages/chameleonforms).